SvenGroot/Ookii.CommandLine.Cpp/docs/Scripts.md

 </ItemGroup>
 ```

-Doing this will automatically generate a command line parser for the specified header file, and
+Doing this will automatically invoke the script for the specified header file, and include the
-include the generated file in the build.
-By default, the file is called "ookii.parser.generated.cpp"
+generated file in the build.
+By default, the file is called "ookii.parser.generated.cpp" and will be
-and will be placed in the intermediate output directory of your project (e.g. "x64\Debug"), but
+placed in the intermediate output directory of your project (e.g. "x64\Debug"), but this can be
-this can be overridden with the `OokiiParserOutput` property.
+overridden with the `OokiiParserOutput` property.

 You can process multiple header files by using wild cards, or by using multiple `OokiiParserInput`
 items.